 - 20mg or more of fentanyl

 Daviess County, MO’s drug laws impose harsh penalties, but with a skilled legal team on your side, there’s hope.
 Our drug crime lawyers in Daviess County excel at finding vulnerabilities in the prosecution’s case.
-While strategies vary depending on your specific circumstances, here’s how we can build a powerful defense strategy:
+While strategies vary depending on your specific circumstances, here’s how we can build a robust defense strategy:

-The Fourth Amendment safeguards against unreasonable searches and seizures.
-If evidence was gathered without probable cause or a valid warrant, your attorney might argue to suppress that evidence, weakening the prosecution’s case and possibly getting your charges minimized or dismissed.
+The Fourth Amendment safeguards your rights against unreasonable searches and seizures.
+If law enforcement obtained evidence without probable cause or a valid warrant, we’ll fight to have it suppressed.
+This can significantly weaken the case against you and may even lead to a reduction or dismissal of charges.

 Challenge Possession